Emelda-debug/alx-system_engineering-devops/0x01-shell_permissions/README.md

-task9 script that sets the mode of the file hello to -rwxr-x-wx task10 script that sets the mode of the file hello the same as olleh’s mode task 11 script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users without changing regular files task12 script that creates a directory called my_dir with permissions 751 in the working directory task13 Write a script that changes the group owner to school for the file hello task14 Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory
+task9 script that sets the mode of the file hello to -rwxr-x-wx task10 script that sets the mode of the file hello the same as olleh’s mode task 11 script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users without changing regular files task12 script that creates a directory called my_dir with permissions 751 in the working directory task 13 script that changes the group owner to school for the file hello task14  script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory task 15 script that changes the owner and the group owner of _hello to vincent and staff respectively